DocNow/twarc/docs/tutorial.md

 ![Redacted output of what twarc configure looks like]()

-## Introduction to Twitter Search and Counts
+## Introduction to Twitter search and counts

 To tackle the research question we're interesting in we're going to use the search endpoint to retrieve two sets of tweets: those using the word echidna, and those using the word platypus.